EyssDev/Login-Signup-PHP/README.md

 ### Login

-During login, the user must enter their email and password.
+During login, the user must enter their username and password.
 The password is compared to the hashed value stored in the database using the `password_verify()` function.
 If the credentials are incorrect, an error message is displayed.

 ### Password Hashing